"Prognosis? It's about six months. I'm sorry."

-I am a real estate and startup business consultant based out of Los Angeles CA.
+I am a real estate consultant and startup advisor based out of Los Angeles CA.

 Previously, I was Head of Marketing Analytics at the Panda Restaurant Group after first serving as a senior financial analyst leading real estate and new store underwriting efforts.

 Prior to that, I worked on over $400M in commercial real estate investments at a private equity real estate fund.
 Before that, I worked as a manager of a global M&A unit for a Fortune 80 company.

 I am also a cofounder of LearnAirbnb, a consultancy and research group specializing in the home-sharing economy.

 I graduated Magna Cum Laude in Computer Engineering and Economics from UC Irvine and hold an MBA from Stanford University.